 In order to ensure the ongoing safety and security of students and staff, Rainbow Schools are required to practice lockdown procedures much like fire drills.
 Lockdown is the term used when there is a major incident or threat of school violence within the school, or in relation to the school.
 Doors are locked, blinds are closed, and lights are turned off.
 Everyone moves to the location in the room where it is most difficult to be seen from the classroom door window.
 Students outside of the building at the time of the lockdown are escorted to a predetermined gathering point at the school.

 Hold and secure is the term used when it is desirable to secure the school due to an ongoing situation outside and not related to the school.
 In this situation, the school continues to function normally, with the exterior doors being locked until such time as the situation near the school is resolved.

 Shelter in place is the term used for an environmental or weather related situation where it is necessary to keep all occupants within the school to protect them from an external situation.
 Examples may include chemical spills, blackouts, explosions or extreme weather conditions.

 The above terms are consistent for schools across Ontario.

-When there is a critical incident affecting a school, such as the death of a student, Rainbow District School Board’s Trauma Team may go to the school to provide support.
-The team is made up of Board employees who are trained to assist students in need and call in additional resources that may be required.
-The Trauma Team may also provide information to parents/guardians on how to help their children after a crisis.
-The Trauma Team works closely with staff from the Child and Family Centre.
+When there is a critical incident affecting a school, such as the death of a student, Rainbow District School Board’s a team may go to the school to provide support.
+The team is made up on Rainbow District School Board’s Social Workers under the guidance of the Mental Health Lead.
+Additional resources may be called in, as required.
+Information may also be provided to parents/guardians on how to help their children after a crisis.

 Community Threat Assessment Protocol